matteo-hertel/slimer/site/content/post/post30.md

 ## Some Definitions

-There are a few concepts that you need to understand before creating a theme.
+There are a few concepts that you should understand before creating a theme.

 ### Skins